Bhabishya-123/todo-list-react/README.md

 --npm or yarn

 Steps to Run the Project
-1.Clone the repository:
+1.Clone the Repository:
-git clone <git@github.com:Bhabishya-123/todo-list-react.git>
+--git clone git@github.com:Bhabishya-123/todo-list-react.git
-cd <todo-list-react>
+--cd todo-list-react

 2.Install dependencies:
-npm install
+--npm install

-3.Start the development server: npm start
+3.Start the development server:
+--npm start

 4.Open the application in your browser at: http://localhost:3000